-Both personal privacy and soul-theft are post-hoc rationalizations, metaphors we use to explain the basic intuition that we are more than our physical bodies, and that there are tools to access and tamper that incorporeal domain.
+Both personal privacy and soul-theft are metaphors we use to explain the basic belief that we are more than our physical bodies, and that there are tools to access and tamper with our incorporeal domain.

 There is something in us that still feels, on a primitive level, that the act of photography affects the photographed.
 We can choose to give to the camera; the camera (and the photographer) takes your picture.
 The transaction consists of more than just photons.
 There is a transference of our inner selves – our emotions, our reputations, our aspirations, our insecurities.
 Light transubstantiated into soul.